-Governor Samuel and Martha Huntington Mansion circa 1769
+Governor Samuel and Martha Huntington Mansion

-34 East Town Street Norwich, CT
+circa 1769, 34 East Town Street

-Samuel Huntington was born in Scotland, CT in 1731 and practiced law with Reverend Ebenezer Devotion.
+Samuel Huntington was born in Scotland, CT in 1731 and studied law with Reverend Ebenezer Devotion.
 Huntington moved to Norwich to practice law and married Devotion’s daughter, Martha, in 1761.
-The couple adopted their niece and nephew when Huntington’s brother and sister-in-law died.
+The couple adopted their niece and nephew after Huntington’s brother and sister-in-law died.
 Huntington was described as “dignified…and reserved in popular intercourse,” but “in the domestic setting…pleasing and communicative.”
 Huntington served as a delegate to the Continental Congress and signed the Declaration of Independence and the Articles of Confederation.

 Samuel Huntington’s birthplace in Scotland, CT is open to the public as a house museum.
 Please visit their website here for more information.